The Chinese alcoholic beverages market shows an increase in imports

-Ice wine from Jilin province accounts for one sixth of the world total
+Ice wine from Jilin province accounts for one-sixth of the world’s total

-Ji’an city, in northeastern Jilin province, produces high quality ice wine, whose production represents one sixth of the world total.
+Ji’an city, in northeastern Jilin province, produces high-quality ice wine, whose production represents one-sixth of the world’s total.
 The city has the perfect climate for growing wine grapes as the Changbai Mountains protect the area from the cold north wind and the Yalu River brings warm air.

-Over the past five years, Ji’an wineries have won more than 36 awards around the world, their mid-range products now selling for around 1,000 yuan ($ 143) per bottle.
+Over the past five years, Ji’an wineries have won more than 36 awards around the world, and their mid-range products now sell for around 1,000 yuan ($ 143) per bottle.

 Some local farmers who previously sold wine now sell their homemade ice wine online, as compared to growing grapes, the ice wine business is much more profitable.